sumup-oss/circuit-ui/.changeset/small-cars-walk.md

 '@sumup/circuit-ui': patch
 ---

-Fixed the NotificationToast issues, now the iconLabel prop is optional and isVisible is required internally only.
+Updated the NotificationToast's prop types, now the `iconLabel` prop is optional and the `isVisible` prop is internal only.